john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 #### Interpretter

 The method we've already seen for executing Python code is by using the Python interpreter.
 This is a great way to do a small amount of work, make a quick plot, or test out code you are writing.
-But, as we've already discussed, it is limited in that you can't reuse the code you've written.
+But, as we've already discussed, it is limited in that you can't reuse the code later.

 #### Executing Modules as Scripts

-When you run a Python module with:
+Let's write a the simplest possible Python script, and call it `hello.py`:

+    print("Hello, World!")

+To run this script from the commandline, we simply do:

+    python hello.py

+BUT, this code is hard to import from another file.
+To make your code more portable, let's create a new file called `hello_function.py`:

+    def hello():
+        '''Prints the standard Hello World example'''
+        print("Hello, World!")

+    if __name__ == '__main__':
+        hello()

+Now, when you run this script from the commandline, you get the same result as before.
+But, now you can import this function from another file, and call it there:

+    from hello import hello

+    hello()

+What we have learned about here is the Python `main` method.
+This is a handy way to turn your Python script into an executable program, but still allow your code to be reused later.

+    > Resuing code is better than copy/pasting code.

+Finally, let's try one more example.
+Let's look back at our `super_happy_fun_nums` script.
+Let's say we want to run it from the commandline by just passing it a single number:

+    python super_happy_fun_nums.py 1
+    python super_happy_fun_nums.py 42
     python super_happy_fun_nums.py <arguments>

-The code in the module will be executed, just as if you imported it, but with the `__name__` set to `"__main__"`.
-That means that by adding this code at the end of your module:
+To do so, we will create a custom `main` method:

     if __name__ == "__main__":
         import sys
         print(numop1(int(sys.argv[1]), 3, 2, greetings=None))

-you can make the file usable as a script as well as an importable module, because the code that parses the command line only runs if the module is executed as the `main` file:
+or:

+    import sys

+    def main():
+        print(numop1(int(sys.argv[1]), 3, 2, greetings=None))

+    if __name__ == "__main__":
+        main()

+With either one of the above options, we can now execute the script and execute the `numop1` method we wrote:

     $ python super_happy_fun_nums.py 2
     10